-Temperature sensors are prevalent in everyday household appliances such as refrigerators, microwaves, water heaters, and thermometers.
-They are also used in many fields, including geotechnical monitoring, railroad tracks, bridges, and concrete construction.
-Temperature sensor calibration involves a reliable, reproducible, and documented comparison of the tested sensor or data logger with reference equipment.
-In this blog, we will discuss the role of temperature sensors and what makes them an inevitable part of your laboratory.
+Temperature sensors are widely used in household appliances like refrigerators, microwaves, water heaters, and thermometers.
+They are also essential in industries such as geotechnical monitoring, railways, bridges, and concrete construction.
+Accurate temperature sensor calibration ensures reliable, reproducible, and documented readings by comparing the tested sensor or data logger with reference equipment.
+In this blog, we explore the types, applications, and calibration of temperature sensors, highlighting their crucial role in labs and industrial processes

 What are the temperature sensors?